GaiaNet-AI/docs/docs/governance/Governance/procedures.md

 > _Note:_ The above values, time periods, and thresholds may be modified by tokenholders through the governance process itself.

-Click here to learn more about delegation.

-Click here to learn more about voting on proposals.

 ## Step 6a: Voting Power
 One (1) GAIA token equals one (1) vote over any proposals submitted to the GaiaNet DAO (the “**Voting Power**”).
 This will allow tokenholders to participate in the governance process proportionally to their holdings.